dvinay/learning/Readme.md

 - Branch Pattern
 	- Depending on business logic the component can change the chain
 	- It's like composition pattern
-	- Easy to adapt new changes in service
+	- Easy to adapt new changes in service.

 ![Branch Pattern](https://github.com/dvinay/learning/blob/master/micorservice%20pattern%20images/Branch_Pattern.png)

 - Shared Resources
 	- With in Branch pattern, it can share the rest resources
 	- It's not sharing database tables, it's only sharing the database.

 ![Shared Resources](https://github.com/dvinay/learning/blob/master/micorservice%20pattern%20images/Shared_Resources.png)

 - Async Messaging